julysfire/python-misc/README.md

 Scrapes the OSRS wiki for the full list of music tracks in OSRS and the instructions for unlocking said track.

+### EmptyFolderRemove

+Takes a single input of a directory.
+The directory will be looped through and any folders that do not have files in them will be deleted.

+### dupefinder.py

+Takes a single input of the directory to be searched for duplicate files.
+The files will be hashed and then checked for uniqueness.
+Any duplicate files will be deleted.
+Works for all sub folders within the directory given.
+Great when paired with EmptyFolderRemove to delete sub directories that are empty.

 ## Regression Analysis

 ### KNearestCarData